-Today, there are many television content options for customers, with cable and satellite as two of the most popular selections.
+Cable and satellite companies curate content to offer a variety of channels, and they deliver this content to customers through a variety of technologies.
 Cable television services are delivered using cable strung along power lines or buried underground, while satellite TV service is beamed to a satellite dish located on the property, which then sends content to the television set.
-Cable and satellite television companies curate content to offer a variety of channels, and they deliver this content to customers through a variety of technologies.

 Top 10 Best Rated Cable & Satellite TV Providers